Traditional vs. Modern Yurts – What’s the Difference?

 A yurt is a round portable structure with a collapsible wood frame and fabric coverings.
 Architectural Digest has deemed these unique circular structures “architectural wonders.”
 Traditional yurts have been in continuous use throughout the region of Central Asia for thousands of years.

 There are several variations of the basic design and different names used for the structure.
-Of these variations there are two main types: The ger and the bentwood yurt (also known as the Üy).
+Of these variations there are two main types: the ger and the bentwood yurt (also known as the Üy).
 The Mongolian ger is the older design, which has a relatively heavy center ring (known as the crown or toono) and straight rafters (known as uni) spanning from the center ring to the lattice wall (known as the Khana).
 This is the design that the modern Pacific Yurt was inspired by and patterned after.
 Let’s take a look at how traditional Mongolian gers differ from their modern cousins.

 Yurts in Ancient Cultures